Introduction

 Cans and/or bottles that contain or formerly contained alcohol may not be stored, collected, or used as decorations in student rooms, suites, or apartments regardless of resident age.
 The first violation of this housing policy will result in a warning and subsequent violations will result in conduct charges.

 Cooking is permitted ONLY in those areas equipped with kitchenettes or microwaves.
 Students must be mindful of fire safety concerns while using the facilities.
-In apartments with kitchens, residents must clean the kitchen thoroughly before the end of each term.
+In apartments with kitchens, residents must clean the kitchen thoroughly after each use.
+Before the end of each term, the kitchen must be completely cleaned and all food disposed of properly.
 If the kitchen is not cleaned to acceptable standards, Facilities Services will clean the kitchen at the residents’ expense.

 Individual Charges